Nebraska delays Medicaid expansion until October 2020; Morfeld threatens lawsuit

 Although it “might appear we need to do this more expeditiously,” DHHS chief executive officer Dannette Smith said, her previous experience in Virginia suggests that “it’s better that we carefully and methodically administer” implementation of the program.

-In November, Nebraska voters approved Medicaid coverage for adult Nebraskans whose income is at or below 138 percent of the poverty level, or approximately $16,000 a year.
+In November, Nebraska voters approved Medicaid coverage for adult Nebraskans whose income is at or below 138 percent of poverty, or approximately $16,000 a year.

 Gov. Pete Ricketts has opposed expansion of Medicaid coverage, arguing that it would decrease funding for other state programs and activities.